AdySan/AdityaTannu.com/_posts/2015-12-13-ESP8266-based-HomeKit-accessories.markdown

 ## HAP-NodeJS

 These instructions are specific to RaspberryPi.
 I didn't want to keep a computer running all the time, so I chose to install HAP-NodeJS on a RaspberryPi.
-You might wanna [install](https://github.com/KhaosT/HAP-NodeJS/wiki) HAP-NodeJS on a computer too just as a backup option.
+You might wanna [install](https://github.com/KhaosT/HAP-NodeJS/wiki) HAP-NodeJS on a computer too just as a backup option for testing.

 ### Install required libraries